mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

 For an explanation of tapioca starch/flour, see [the hard recipe](../appetizers/paoDeQueijo.md).

+Apparently if you're truly unlucky you can make a [non-Newtonian fluid](https://en.wikipedia.org/wiki/Non-Newtonian_fluid) out of tapioca starch and damage your blender.
+To avoid this rare occurrence, be sure to follow the instructions and mix all wet ingredients first, then add the dry ingredients gradually.

 Makes 15--20, best eaten hot out of the oven

 ## Ingredients